0xanonymeow/smt/docs/troubleshooting/common-issues.md

 # Common Issues and Solutions

-This guide covers the most frequently encountered issues when using the SMT libraries and their solutions.
+This guide covers the most frequently encountered issues when using the SMT libraries and their solutions, including testing, coverage, and build system issues.

 ## Table of Contents